iterative/dvc.org/content/docs/command-reference/config.md

 ## Command options (flags)

-- `-u`, `--unset` - remove a specified config option from a config file.
+- `-u`, `--unset` - remove the specified config option `name` from a config file.
+Don't provide a `value` argument when employing this flag.

-- `--local` - use the (Git-ignored) local config file.
-This is useful when you need to specify private config option values that you don't want to track and share with Git (credentials, private locations, etc).

-- `--project` - use the project's config file (.dvc/config) only, when reading config values (this is the default when writing).

 - `--global` - modify the global config file (e.g. `~/.config/dvc/config`)
   instead of the project's `.dvc/config`.
 Useful to apply config options to all